 In her new role, Margaret assumed the task of building a program that would meet the needs of Georgia’s gifted children in all state school systems.
 She conducted surveys and began to advocate for financial support, teacher training and curriculum development.

-By October 1961, the Georgia Plan for the Education of Gifted Children was produced, helping to foster positive attitudes in educators and legislators toward goals Margaret was already pursuing.
-In time, Margaret’s efforts lead to the implementation of gifted education courses at the University of Georgia, Georgia State, Georgia Southern, Valdosta State, West Georgia, and Georgia College at Milledgeville.
+By October 1961, the Georgia Plan for the Education of Gifted Children was created, helping to foster positive attitudes in educators and legislators in support of Margaret’s work.
+Margaret’s efforts lead to the implementation of gifted education courses at the University of Georgia, Georgia State, Georgia Southern, Valdosta State, West Georgia, and Georgia College at Milledgeville.

-In 1964 the Minimum Foundation Program of Education Act (APEG) by the Georgia General Assembly established the Governor’s Honor Program (GHP).
+In 1964 the Minimum Foundation Program of Education Act established the Governor’s Honor Program (GHP).
 Margaret initiated, implemented and developed the program.
 That same summer, GHP held their first meeting on the campus of Wesleyan College in Macon, Georgia, bringing together several hundred gifted students.
 Since then, the GHP has served more than 25,000 Georgia students, recognizing and nurturing the talents of some of the state’s brightest students.

 As Margaret gained experience, she continued to reach out for new ideas and direction.
 As a result of efforts that she and her colleagues were making in education, Georgia was making progress—so much so that by the 1970s Georgia was noted by national organizations and agencies such as the U.S. Office of Education and the Council for Exceptional Children as “one of the top five states in the country with regard to its efforts in the area of the gifted.”